-The use of industrial robots is reported to be growing remarkably within the food industry over the past couple of years, helping to revolutionise food processing, sorting, handling, palletizing, picking and packaging.
-Resulting in them being a sizeable solution provider for many businesses of a range of sizes.
+The use of robotic applications in the food industry is growing remarkably over recent years, helping to revolutionise food processing, sorting, handling, palletizing, picking, and packaging.
+Resulting in them being a sizeable solution provider for many businesses with a range of sizes.

 With the global food industry championing one of the UK’s biggest production sectors, contributing more than £28 billion to the economy.
 Therefore, there’s no surprise that robotics have been introduced to help food production become more efficient and streamlined.
-The food and drink federation reported that SMEs make up 90% of the UK food producers, but they suffer from the modern challenges of food production and adapting to robotics, whilst trying to deal with increased demand from consumers.
+The food and drink federation reported that SMEs make up 90% of the UK food producers.
+However, they suffer from the modern challenges of food production and adapting to robotics whilst trying to deal with increased demand from consumers.

 Practical applications of food processing

-When we think about robots within the food industry, their contributing activities can be separated into primary and secondary applications within the complete production process.
-Each application can speed up a specific production process, with a couple of applications outlined below.
+When we think about robotic applications in the food industry, their contributing activities can be separated into primary and secondary applications.
+Each application can speed up a specific production process, with a couple for each application outlined below.

 Pick and place

 Picking and placing robotics are being used more frequently than ever before, helping to improve productivity and reduce labour costs.
 Within the agricultural sector, carefully designed and programmed robotic arms can be used for multi-uses and have an array of different grippers dependant on the task at hand.
-For example, picking grapes, peppers or apples requires separate flexible equipment to harvest each crop effectively, whilst mitigating the possible damage and waste due to different shapes and sizes.
+For example, picking grapes, peppers, or apples requires separate flexible equipment to harvest each crop effectively.
+This helps mitigate the possible damage and waste from different shapes and sizes.

 Cutting and slicing

 Although cutting and slicing can be perceived as a simple and monotonous task, there are also many difficulties that may arise dependant on the product itself.
 For example, if the product must be cut in a particular way to remain consistent with its branding, then a pre-programmed robotics machine can carry out this task, ensuring the job is identical each time.